Britt Bager

-Britt Bager (born 16 August 1976 in Grenaa) is a Danish politician, who is a member of the Folketing for the Conservative People's Party political party.
+Britt Bager (born 16 August 1976) is a Danish politician, who is a member of the Folketing for the Conservative People's Party political party.
 She was elected into the Folketing in the 2015 Danish general election for the Venstre political party, but switched to the Conservative People's Party in 2021.

 Political career

 Bager first ran in the 2015 election, where she was elected after receiving 7,306 personal votes.
 She was reelected in the 2019 election with 10,490 votes cast for her.

 In 2021 she left Venstre to join the Conservative People's Party.